iameddieyayaya/iameddieyayaya/README.md

 <p align='center'>Hey, I'm Eddie! 👋</p>
 <p align='justify'>
     I'm a full stack software engineer with a background in audio engineering.
 I'm passionate about tech and learning.
 I'm based in the Chula Vista and I'm looking for full-time opportunities to join a team of cool people, working on interesting problems.
-I enjoy programming in JavaScript, but I'm a lifelong learner always open to expanding my toolbox.
+I enjoy programming in JavaScript, but I'm language agnostic, open to expanding my toolbox.
 I'm hardworking, meticulous, practical, adaptable, and a team player.
 </p>
 <p align='center'>• • •</p>
 <p align='center'>Reach out!
 I'm happy to connect with others in the space.</p>